 Approach: In conjunction with the ACCSP, the Work Group will continue the development of the registration tracking system for both programs.
-This system will provide a unique identifier for fishermen, dealers, and vessel involved in commercial fisheries that is trackable through geographic location and time.
+This system will provide a unique identifier for fishermen, dealers, and vessels involved in commercial fisheries that is trackable through geographic location and time.
 The basic data elements have been approved.
-IA-Team developed a vessel registry tracking system and FIN will implement this system to begin collect information on vessels.
-IA-Team is developing a similar system needs to be developed for dealers and fishermen.
+IA-Team developed a vessel registry tracking system and FIN will implement this system to begin collecting information on vessels.
+IA-Team is developing a similar system for dealers and fishermen.
 This task will be accomplished by meetings, conference calls, and mail.